Looking At Johnson & Johnson's Recent Whale Trades - Benzinga

 Whether this is an institution or just a wealthy individual, we don't know.
 But when something this big happens with JNJ, it often means somebody knows something is about to happen.

-Today, Benzinga's options scanner spotted 18 uncommon options trades for Johnson & Johnson.
+Today, Benzinga's options scanner spotted 24 options trades for Johnson & Johnson.

 This isn't normal.